100mslive/100ms-docs/common/faq.md

 ### Web Recording resolution, is the browser itself 1080p?
 Is the recording 1080p?

 Currently both are 720p.
 We can do 1080p but it will cost more.
 Please check our [pricing page](https://www.100ms.live/pricing) or [contact us](https://www.100ms.live/contact) for more information.
-The recording resolution can be changed from the dashbaord
+The recording resolution can be changed from the dashboard

 ### How can we debug issues with uploading video recordings to an S3 bucket?